komoto48g/mwxlib/README.md

 - Help buffer
     + piping text from info(?) and help(??)
 - Logging buffer
-    + logging debug process
+    + logging debug process and the input-history
-- History buffer
-    + read-only buffer of the input-history

 ## Authors